wilfredinni/pysheetComments/2018-august/inmersing_python/inmersing_python.md

-As a self-taught Developer, I think that one of the most important things when starting to learn a new skill is to surround ourselves with all the things that can help us improve.
-We can read Blogs, follow developers on Twitter, read and contribute to their projects on GitHub, subscribe to the different mailing list that exists, and of course, we can't forget the YouTubers that have put online and free of charge, thousands of hours of content so we could just keep getting better and better at this.
+As a self-taught Python Developer, I think that one of the most important things when starting is to surround ourselves with all things Python related.
+We can read Blogs, follow developers on Twitter and try to contribute to their projects on GitHub.
+We can also subscribe to the different mailing lists that exist, and of course, to the many YouTube channels that the YouTubers have put online and free of charge so we could just keep getting better and better at Python.

 In this post, I want to share all the assets that I have collected to this point.
 It may not be much, but they really have helped me.

 ## Awesome Python

 - [Awesome Python](https://awesome-python.com/)
 > A curated list of awesome Python frameworks, libraries, software and resources.